avinash-mishra/nlp-with-nltk/README.md

 # quickstart-nlp
-This is a quickstart tutorial for nlp and sentiment analysis.
+This is a basic nlp with nltk project.
+It can be used for beginer to understand basics of text processing and run a simple classification model.